giang-nguyentbk/memoryScan/README.md

 # memoryScan
-Based on a famous tool in hacking single player game, Cheat Engine.
-I come to an idea making an application trying to scan variables in another running program in raw memory and modify them freely.
+Based on a famous tool in game hacking, Cheat Engine, I come to an idea making an application in which we're able to scan variables in another running program in raw memory and modify them freely.